TempeHS/TempeHS_Ardunio_Boilerplate/BioMedical_Mechatronics_Task/Task_Support/EmpathyMap.md

 -	“I want something reliable.”
 -	“I don’t understand what to do from here.”

 The **Thinks** quadrant captures what the user is thinking throughout the experience.
 Ask yourself (from the qualitative research gathered): what occupies the user’s thoughts?
 What matters to the user?
 It is possible to have the same content in both Says and Thinks.
-However, pay special attention to what users think, but may not be willing to vocalize.
+However, pay special attention to what users think but may not be willing to vocalize.
 Try to understand why they are reluctant to share — are they unsure, self-conscious, polite, or afraid to tell others something?
 -	“This is really annoying.”
 -	“Am I dumb for not understanding this?”